NickBensonZA/investec-api-sim-hunt/README.md

-# Investec Programmable Banking Stateful Sandbox
+# Stateful Sandbox for a little hunt game

 A Node.js server to get everyone building and demoing regardless whether you have an account.
 The sandbox is set up in a way that it provides a single profile.
 Under the profile you are able to see accounts and cards.
 It does not require authentication because of the single profile.